ash/raku-course/essentials/code-blocks/local-variables/index.md

 say $x;
 ```

-Now the program has actually two independent variables.
-They share the name, but all references to `$x` in the global scope are about the global variable, while the `$x` inside the block is a local variable, that is different from the global `$x`.
-The program will now print two different values:
+The program has two independent variables now.
+They share the name, but all references to `$x` in the global scope are about the global variable, while the `$x` inside the block is a local variable, different from the global `$x`.
+The program prints two different values:

 ```console
 $ raku t.raku